Grant-Inna/Landings_BY-life/README.md

-# Landings for TJ Megafon
+# Landings for BY Life
 Repository for testing and demonstrating landings